 Civilian Student FAQ

 Norwich University is a small, private college with the amenities to compete with much larger universities.
-We feature 30 academic programs, 20 varsity sports and a surprising variety of student clubs and organizations.
+We feature over 30 academic programs, 20 varsity sports and a surprising variety of student clubs and organizations.
 We are recognized throughout the country for many of our academic programs, including:

 - The nationally recognized David Crawford School of Engineering